abogoyavlensky/clojure-stack-lite/README.md

 # Clojure Stack Lite

 A quick way to start a full-stack Clojure app with server-side rendering.
-Based on SQLite, HTMX, AlpineJS, and TailwindCSS v4.
+Built on a powerful yet lightweight stack featuring SQLite, HTMX, AlpineJS, and TailwindCSS v4.

 This template is designed to be lightweight and easy to use, with a focus on rapid development and deployment.
 Minimal distraction and sane defaults.
 Everything is streamlined to give you a solid foundation for building modern web applications.

-I believe, it should take few seconds to start a new Clojure project and be productive.
+Get started in seconds by building your new Clojure application and be productive.

 ## Usage